percona/pmm-doc/docs/using/alerting.md

 ## Silencing alerts
 Create a silence when you want to stop notifications from one or more alerting rules.

-Silences stops notifications from being sent to your specified contact points.
+Silences stop notifications from being sent to your specified contact points.

-Silenced lerts are still recorded under **Alerting > Fired Alerts** so that you can review them later.
-A supressed alert is disabled for as long as it's speciffied in the Silence  Duration or until you remove a silence.
+Silenced alerts are still recorded under **Alerting > Fired Alerts** so that you can review them later.
+Silenced alerts are disabled for as long as it's specified in the Silence  Duration or until you remove a silence.

 For information on creating silences, see [About alerting silences](https://grafana.com/docs/grafana/latest/alerting/silences/) in the Grafana documentation.